jasondsouza27/Edusync/README.md

 ## 🚀 Features

+- **Personal Dashboard**: Track your learning progress with detailed statistics
+  - View time spent on each lab
+  - See completed labs and activity history
+  - Monitor your learning journey with visual analytics
 - **Interactive Virtual Labs**: Hands-on simulations for data structures and algorithms
 - **Multiple Topics Covered**:
   - Data Structures (Stacks, Queues, Linked Lists, Binary Trees)